Working positively to protect young people from radicalisation.

 Our Social, Moral, Spiritual and Cultural curriculum (SMSC) provides opportunities for children to explore feelings and opinions in a safe environment.
 We use this curriculum to help challenge attitudes such as racism or homophobia.
 We also talk about our democratic process; our School Council, Learning Council and Eco- Warrior elections also demonstrate democracy in a practical way.
 Our ‘Democracy Day’ helps the children to develop a greater understanding about democratic procedures in our society.

 Our e-safety teaching shows children how to stay safe on the internet and we regularly update this.
 We have worked with the community police to help children gain a better understand about the potential dangers of unsupervised internet access.
 We take part in the annual National Internet Safety Day, promoting internet safety to both pupils and their families.
 Prevent Duty - Working positively to protect young people from radicalisation.

 Throughout the curriculum and in assemblies we focus on British values, especially the importance of respect, and acceptance of people from different backgrounds.
 We promote a pride in being British.
-We have a link with Northgate Primary School in Crawley.
-Our older children spend a day visiting their pen-pals to find similarities and differences about the schools and themselves.

 Our European Day of Languages give children the opportunity to explore different cultures and traditions across Europe.